robenkleene/sidewinder/README.md

 - **Chord**: Only choose notes from the scale in a chord (every other degree)
 - **Root**: The percentage chance that each note is replaced by the root.
 Higher values pull the sequence toward a single note, which is what makes a bass line sound like a bass line rather than a run through a scale.
 The root is the track's **Pitch**, as described above.
 - **Octave**: The percentage chance that each note jumps an octave (in either direction, and this ignores the pitch **Min** and **Max**, so a jumped note can fall outside them)
-- **Accent**: The percentage of notes that are accented.
-If this is greater than `0` then the velocity **Min** value becomes the unaccented velocity, and **Max** becomes the accented velocity.
-Accented notes use a second Euclidean pattern with one step per pulse, and the percentage is the percentage of pulses that are accented.
-(Merged notes keep the first note's velocity.)
 - **Reverse**: Reverse the order of the generated sequence (i.e., from ascending to descending)
 - **Repeat, Order, Rests**: The percentage chance that each note will be affected when generating the note sequence.
 Repeat is the percentage chance each note will be repeated, Order is the percentage change each note will be have it's position in the sequence randomized, and Rests is the percentage chance the note will be replaced by a rest. **Note:** Rests are steps with a velocity of `0`, and those steps don't output a note at all, so the `VelMin` minimum of `0` never produces an audible note.